vanvuvuong/cdk-sample/README.md

 ## Useful commands

-* `npm run build`   compile typescript to js
+- `npm run build` compile typescript to js
-* `npm run watch`   watch for changes and compile
+- `npm run watch` watch for changes and compile
-* `npm run test`    perform the jest unit tests
+- `npm run test` perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
+- `cdk deploy` deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
+- `cdk diff` compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+- `cdk synth` emits the synthesized CloudFormation template

+## Testing with the Kasumi ECS sample

+After deploy the cdk toolkit, please redirect to the web balancer and adding the path `adminer.php` to testing the connection to MySQL (created by RDS)